duststorm/makehuman/trunk/makehuman/docs/source/dev_manual_licensing1.rst

 The MakeHuman Mesh licensing paragraph below has been particularly delicately worded so as to try to afford you extensive and wide ranging authority over creative works that you produce while attempting to avoid that the use of MakeHuman by others places unnecessary restrictions upon you.

-MakeHuman uses a standardized mesh topology which is deformed using standard deformation algorithms (morph targets).
-Files exported by different artists therefore often bear a great many similarities.
+MakeHuman uses a standardized mesh topology which is deformed using standard deformation algorithms (morph targets). files exported by different artists therefore often bear a great many similarities.
 It is the intention of the MakeHuman team that you should be able to copyright your own, sufficiently unique or distinct artistic works, without overly constraining other MakeHuman users who will be using very similar meshes.

 ****************************
 The MakeHuman Application